Vonng/pigsty/docs/MINIO.md

 MinIO will serve an admin web portal on port `9001` by default.

-It's not wise to expose the admin portal to the public, but if you wish to do so, adding minio to the [`infra_portal`](PARAM#infra_portal) and refresh nginx server:
+It's not wise to expose the admin portal to the public, but if you wish to do so, add MinIO to the [`infra_portal`](PARAM#infra_portal) and refresh the nginx server:

 ```yaml
 infra_portal:   # domain names and upstream servers